Our Laughlin Office will be closed Friday, October 27 in celebration of Nevada Day.

 ON-LINE MARRIAGE PRE-APPLICATION BEFORE COMING IN TO GET YOUR MARRIAGE LICENSE!

-Couples using the online Pre-Application, should bring their Reference Number and required identification/documentation to an EXPRESS WINDOW at the main Marriage Bureau in Las Vegas, or to a Marriage Services Clerk at one of our outlying
+Couples using the online Pre-Application should bring their Pre-Application ID number and required identification and documentation to the Marriage License Bureau in Las Vegas, or to a Marriage Services Clerk at one of our outlying

 locations in order to obtain your marriage license.